 What If I Broke a Tooth but I’m Not Experiencing Any Pain?

 Even if your broken tooth isn’t causing you any pain, you should schedule an emergency visit with your dentist in Orange Park.
 In many cases, fractured tooth enamel exposes the sensitive inner layers of a tooth.
 When bacteria sneaks into the opening, you could end up with a severe infection.
-Getting your tooth looked at as soon as possible may be able to spare you from future pain and other serious consequences.
+Getting your tooth looked at as soon as possible may spare you from future pain and other serious consequences.

 How Can I Relieve the Pain?